 Title: Lessons from Imperfect Attempts to Serve (from Academia)

 Abstract: The Center for Analytical Approaches to Social Innovation (CAASI) was founded in the Fall of 2019 to connect the tools of quantitative social science and computing to the practical needs of local organizations that serve vulnerable populations.
 While some of CAASI's projects have fit neatly into existing research categories, this is not the case for our most recent initiatives that arose in response to George Floyd's death this May.
 This talk will contrast these different approaches to community engagement through two specific examples: a field experiment with a provider of reintegration services to the formerly incarcerated and a volunteer-driven effort to build a tool to understand the process of holding the police accountable.

 Sera Linardi (University of Pittsburgh)

-Sera Linardi is an Associate Professor at the Graduate School of Public and International Affairs (GSPIA) at the University of Pittsburgh, where she directs the PittSmartLiving Human Behavior Laboratory.
+Sera Linardi is an Associate Professor at the Graduate School of Public and International Affairs (GSPIA) at the University of Pittsburgh, where she founded and directs the Center for Analytical Approaches to Social Innovation (CAASI).
 She received her Ph.D. in Social Science at the California Institute of Technology after working as a computer scientist at Adobe Systems.
 She bridges academic research and practical challenges in public/social services provision, specifically around prosocial behavior, information aggregation, and behavior economics of the poor.
 Her research has been published in economics, management, and political science journals (Journal of Public Economics, Management Science, Games and Economic Behavior, British Journal of Political Science) and won the 2016 Midwest Political Science Association Best Paper in Comparative Politics Award.
 Her work is currently supported by the NSF and the Heinz Endowment.